LuisTorres262/Creating-a-Virtual-Machine/README.md

 22.)
 Now you're not quite done yet.
 Click the search bar and type "Resource Groups".
 You should see your current active resource groups.
-Click the Resource Group that was automatically created when we created our Virtual Machine and click "Delete Resource Group".